The Long Ships Passing

 The Long Ships Passing (1960) is a 27-minute, color film produced by Cinécraft Productions for the Lake Carriers Association, a trade association representing lake freighter shipping companies operating on the Great Lakes.
 Revised at least twice, the film traces the history and features of the 700-foot-long and longer ships that carry bulk cargoes of materials such as limestone, iron ore, grain, coal, or salt from the mines and fields of the upper Great Lakes to the populous industrial areas farther east.

 The Lake Carriers Association had an image problem.
 On November 18, 1958, thirty-three of thirty-five crew members died when the SS Carl D. Bradley sank in a fierce storm.
 Twenty-three of the crewmembers were from the port town of Rogers City, Michigan.
 The Bradley held the record for being the longest and largest freighter on the Great Lakes for 22 years.
 Fifteen years after the film was made, on November 10, 1975, the SS Edmund Fitzgerald carrying a full cargo of iron pellets sank on Lake Superior.
 Her entire crew of 29 perished.
 Gordon Lightfoot made the Fitzgerald the subject of his 1976 hit song, "The Wreck of the Edmund Fitzgerald."

-It wasn't only danger that caused a recruiting problem for Great Lakes Carriers.
-Working on the freighters takes a special kind of person.
-The days are long - 4 hours on, 8 hours off, seven days a week from April to November, and the life is not conducive to raising a family.
+Danger wasn't the only cause of recruiting problems for Great Lakes Carriers.
+Working on the freighters required a special kind of person.
+The days are long - 4 hours on, 8 hours off, seven days a week from April to November.